 Quality-adjusted life years will be used to measure the burden of long-term effects.
 Quality-adjusted life years encompass the length of life and are often measured as the person’s ability to perform daily life activities without pain and mental disturbance.

 Planned studies and status

 In 2020, the project group sent out questionnaires to 11,500 women in the target group of BreastScreen Norway.
-The questionnaires were collected and registered at the Cancer Registry, and data have been analyzed.
-Writing for the first two sub-studies is in progress.
+The questionnaires have been collected and registered at the Cancer Registry, and data analyzed.

 Study 3: Quality of life after breast cancer treatment among women who attended screening versus women who were invited but did not attend.
-Not yet started.
+In progress.

 Information from the women who provide their written consent to participation will be used in the study.
 The consent form is attached to the questionnaire that the women receive.